Entropy collection and random generation

-Random generators, like the CTR-DRBG module, require a source of entropy to kick-start and refresh their own internal entropy state. mbed TLS includes the Entropy Collection module to provide a central pool of entropy to extract entropy from.
-In a single threaded application, both the entropy pool and the random generator exist within the same thread context.
-In case of a multi-threaded application, there is a choice of using a central entropy pool and/or random generator or using thread-specific versions.
+Random generators, such as the CTR-DRBG module, require a source of entropy to kick-start and refresh their own internal entropy state.
+Mbed TLS includes the Entropy collection module to provide a central pool of entropy to extract entropy from.
+In a single-threaded application, both the entropy pool and the random generator exist within the same thread context.
+In case of a multi-threaded application, you can either use a central entropy pool and/or random generator or thread-specific versions.

 The entropy collector works by gathering entropy from multiple sources and integrating them into its internal entropy state.
 Each time entropy is collected the internal state gets better.
 Unless additional entropy sources have been added to the default entropy collector sources, mostly OS dependent random sources are used.
-Each time the entropy collector gathers entropy from the system, this extracts and reduces the entropy in the system.
+Each time the entropy collector gathers entropy from the system, the entropy gets extracted and reduced.

 Random generators and entropy

 The random generators themselves, like CTR-DRBG, do not require new entropy every time they are called.
 Instead, they expand the available entropy to produce random without compromising the original entropy and being secure as long as not too much random is generated from one state.
 Therefore, the random generators occasionally gather entropy from the entropy collector to refresh their state.